badsyntax/react-seed/README.md

 ## npm scripts

-_You'll need to be on a unixy type system to run the npm scripts._

 * `npm start` - Build and start the app in dev mode
 * `npm test` - Run the tests